top of page

 Most of my research focuses on causation and explanation.
 I am particularly interested in exploring how a scientifically and metaphysically respectable understanding of these notions can inform debates in philosophy of mind and philosophy of AI.
 I also have some research interests in philosophy of language and epistemology.

-Since August 2021, I am employed on my own research project: Causation, Correlation and Sensitivity.
-The project is funded by a Swedish Research Council international postdoc grant and will take place at Umeå University and Rutgers University over a period of three years.
-Before starting this project, I was a post-doc on the DFG-funded Determinism, Control, and the Consequence Argument project at the University of Cologne.
+From August 2021 to December 2023, I was PI for the research project: Causation, Correlation and Sensitivity, funded by a Swedish Research Council international postdoc grant.
+This research was jointly hosted by Umeå University and Rutgers University.
+From February 2020 to July 2021, I was a post-doc on the DFG-funded Determinism, Control, and the Consequence Argument project at the University of Cologne.

 See my CV for more info, such as employment history, teaching experience, and presentations.